7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 ![Cut Thru All Values Set](_static/Bearing_Block_Operations_Dialog_cutThruAll_Values_Set.png)

 Click the _OK_ button if/when all settings match the screenshot.
-This adds the `cutThruAll` operation to the main _History_ list and a representation of the component is shown in the 3D view.
+This adds the `cutThruAll` operation to the component and the resulting render is shown in the 3D view.

 ![Block With Center Hole](_static/Bearing_Block_Operations_Dialog_Block_With_Center_Hole.png)